emmanuelquinton/play-with-kata-yatzi/java/readme.md

 ### Process
+#### step3-1
 - Creationg interface or enum to define the different Category to define
-- Creation of the class CalculateYatzyScoreUseCase
+- Creation of the class CalculateYatzyScoreUseCase and add Chance case

+#### step3-2
+- create parametrized test
+  - I added a class Game to set  a roll and expected score
+  - I added provider class for each category
+- add all cases in the CalculateYatzyScoreUseCase